PepeBigotes/improvedduckduino/README.md

 - Easy to use "dependencies", "autoremove" and "update" shell scripts.
 - Simplified main script.
-- Out of the box template and payloads.
+- Out of the box template and payloads (WIP).
 <h2>Installation</h2>
 You can install this tool easily with using the "git" package.
 After that just execute the "dependencies" script and you will be ready to use the duckduino tool.